grinnell-cs/csc151-dh/_eboards/eboard23-1.md

   I'll send you a copy.
 (I bought a lot when it was on sale.)
 * I forgot my hearing aid today (and I'm still waiting for the replacement of my lost one).
 Please speak loudly.
+* I need to work on the autograder for the first bit of lab.
+Feel free to grab me if you need help.

 ### Class mask policy